-Almost every policy nowadays which is issued is tax qualified because it meets certain federal standards.
-It’s important that your policy is tax qualified because, if it is, you can potentially deduct your premiums off of your income taxes, if those premiums exceed 7.5% of your AGI and are within age-adjusted premium limits set by the IRS.
-More importantly, your benefits, if you need to claim them, are provided tax free.
+Almost every policy nowadays that is issued is tax-qualified because it meets certain federal standards.
+It’s important that your policy is tax-qualified because, if it is, you can potentially deduct your premiums off of your income taxes, if those premiums exceed 7.5% of your AGI and are within age-adjusted premium limits set by the IRS.
+More importantly, your benefits, if you need to claim them, are provided tax-free.

 The services which are provided under a long term care policy could run the gamut from nursing home care to household help to clean and cook.
 There will be tradeoffs; the more options you choose, the more expensive your policy will be.